a-schaefers/grokEmacs/README.md

 ### ✅ Best Practices

-- Keep your personal tweaks here - grokEmacs core modules won’t touch this file.
+- Keep your personal tweaks here - grokEmacs core modules won't touch this file.
 - Use it for small overrides, keybinds, or enabling extra packages.
-- For larger or experimental changes, consider using separate files under `grok.d/` and keeping them in version control. *(Note: only `grok.el` is gitignored by default — everything else in `grok.d/` is tracked if you want it to be.)*
+- For larger or experimental changes, consider using separate files under `grok.d/` and keeping them in version control. *(Note: only `grok.el` is gitignored by default - everything else in `grok.d/` is tracked if you want it to be.)*
 - After updating grokEmacs (`git pull`), always run `C-c gu` to check for differences and avoid surprises.

 ## Keybinds